 I love the concentrated tanginess of sundried tomatoes, but not the price, so here is a cheaper cheater version of sundried tomato spread that gets that richness of flavor for pennies.

-- In a small pot mix the olive oil, garlic, rosemary, and nutmeg.
-Put over medium heat and cook and stir for a minute or two or until the garlic is translucent.
+- In a small pot mix the nutmeg.
+Put over medium heat and cook and stir for a minute or two or until the garlic is translucent. , garlic, rosemary, and

-- Add the tomato paste, and begin to break it up into the oil (they won’t mix).
+- Add the , and begin to break it up into the oil (they won’t mix).
 Stir and cook for 4-5 minutes until the tomato paste looks darker and the oil is very red.